-In summary: Bobby grazes cool season pastures from March to June, sorghum-sudangrass in June or July until October or November, followed by stock-piled cool-season grasses for November and December, and finally Marshall rye grass fields through end of December and January.
-Hay is fed normally in February, while cool season grasses of rye grass and fescue fill out late winter early spring grazing.
+He experimented with other additions to his sorghum-sudangrass system and has now established a great annual grazing system.
+He grazes cool season pastures from March to June, sorghum-sudangrass in June or July until October or November, followed by stock-piled cool-season grasses for November and December and Marshall rye grass fields through end of December and January.
+He normally feeds hay in February, while cool season grasses of rye grass and fescue fill out late winter/early spring grazing.

 Ellison also rotates his five herds in different paddocks, ranging from 18 to 20 acres.
 He turns the cattle in when the grasses are about 10 inches in height and lets them graze it to about four inches.